 To make matters even worse, the 18 of the heirloom plum tomato plants only produced two to three tomatoes each, and there were no flowers to indicate any more would be produced.
 This summer was extremely hot as well – temperatures have been in the high 90s for weeks on end – which is unusual for the Connecticut shoreline.

-A quick run-down or two
+A quick run-down

 So far I have: